diesc/diesc.github.io/_posts/2017-04-28-jekyll-environment.md

 #### Installing Jekyll and Bundler on Linux

-To install Jekyll and bundler it's pretty simple.
+To install Jekyll and Bundler, it's pretty simple.
 ```bash
 # Copy and paste or type the code below on your terminal
 sudo gem install jekyll bundler
 ```
-This could be take a while, be patience.
+That could take a while, be patience.

 ![Terminal ubuntu sudo gem install jekyll bundler](/assets/img/linux003.png)